Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Introduction

 \section{Introduction}

-It is acknowledged that the evolution of an arbitrary two-level state can be exactly represented by the trajectory of a point on the Bloch sphere \cite{Bloch1945,Niu2012,Schwinger1965}.
-Applied to a quantum state in a high-dimensional Hilbert space, this geometric interpretation seems difficult to imagine.
+It is acknowledged that the evolution of an arbitrary two-level state can be exactly represented by the trajectory of a point on the Bloch sphere.\ucite{Bloch1945,Niu2012,Schwinger1965} Applied to a quantum state in a high-dimensional Hilbert space, this geometric interpretation seems difficult to imagine.
 Despite we can map the quantum pure state to a higher-dimensional geometric structure, this process is no more an intuitive and legible way to comprehend it.
-Fortunately, the Majorana's stellar representation (MSR) builds us a wide bridge between the high dimensional projective Hilbert space and the two-dimensional Bloch sphere \cite{Majorana1932}.
-Employing the MSR, which represents a quantum pure state of spin-$J$ systems in terms of a symmetrized state of 2$J$ spin-$1/2$ systems, one can generalize this geometric approach to large spin systems or multilevel systems.
+Fortunately, the Majorana's stellar representation (MSR) builds a wide bridge between the high dimensional projective Hilbert space and the two-dimensional Bloch sphere.\ucite{Majorana1932} Employing the MSR, which represents a quantum pure state of spin-$J$ systems in terms of a symmetrized state of 2$J$ spin-$1/2$ systems, one can generalize this geometric approach to large spin systems or multilevel systems.
 Majorana's perspective was that the evolution of a spin-$J$ state can be intuitively described by trajectories of 2$J$ points on the two-dimensional (2D) Bloch sphere, with these 2$J$ points generally coined as Majorana stars (MSs), rather than one point on an intricate high-dimensional geometric structure.
-Therefore, this representation spontaneously provides an intuitive way to study high spin systems from geometrical perspectives, which has made the MSR a useful tool in many different fields, e.g., classification of entanglement in symmetric quantum states \cite{Maekelae2010,Maekelae2010a,Ganczarek2012,Ribeiro2011,Markham2011,Mandilara2014}, analyzing the spectrum of the Lipkin-Meshkov-Glickmodel \cite{Ribeiro2007,Ribeiro2008}, studying Bose condensate with high spins \cite{Barnett2006,Barnett2007,Yang2015,Stamper-Kurn2013,Kawaguchi2012,Lian2012,Cui2013}, and calculating geometrical phases of large-spin systems \cite{Bruno2012,Liu2014}.
+Therefore, this representation spontaneously provides an intuitive way to study high spin systems from geometrical perspectives, which has made the MSR a useful tool in many different fields, e.g., classification of entanglement in symmetric quantum states,\ucite{Maekelae2010,Maekelae2010a,Ganczarek2012,Ribeiro2011,Markham2011,Mandilara2014,Guo2018,Liu2017CPB} analyzing the spectrum of the Lipkin-Meshkov-Glick model,\ucite{Ribeiro2007,Ribeiro2008} studying Bose condensate with high spins,\ucite{Barnett2006,Barnett2007,Yang2015,Stamper-Kurn2013,Kawaguchi2012,Lian2012,Cui2013,Liu2017APS} and calculating geometrical phases of large-spin systems.\ucite{Bruno2012,Liu2014,Niu2015} In addition, the MSR can be employed in quantum metrology\ucite{Bouchard2017,Goldberg2018} and in describing polarization states of $N$ photons.\ucite{Goldberg2017}